 Based in Toronto, A.J. is a graduate of the Technical Theatre Program at “X” University, and has enjoyed an active career as a Technical Director, Production Manager, and Stage Manager for contemporary dance, circus, and theatre.
 Selected credits include three seasons with Toronto Dance Theatre, and assorted projects with Groundling Theatre Company, Zero Gravity Circus, Dreamwalker Dance Company, Kaeja d’Dance, Soundstreams, and Signal Theatre.
 2022 will mark A.J.’s sixth year with the festival.

 Header photo: Company of Angels.
-Lighted Rooms.
-FODAR 2017.
+Dancing in the Third Act.
+FODAR 2014.
 Photo by Tim Wilson